lucylow/salty-wet-man/README.md

 **Image Location with Large Areas of Skin-colored Regions**

-  * Skin regions in an image and color and texture properties
+  * Skin region properties - image, color, and texture
   * **Input RGB values (skin)** with log-opponent representation
-  * Intensity of image (texture) smoothered with median filter subtracted with original image
+  * Intensity of image (texture) smooth-ed with median filter, then subtracted from original image
-  * **QBIC search - operator uses absraction of an image to search for colored textured regions**
+  * **QBIC search - absraction of an image to search for colored textured regions**

 [Insert image of QBIC algorithm]

 **Elongated Regions Grouping**

-  * Grouped **2D and 3D constraints** on body/skin regions
+  * Group **2D and 3D constraints** on body/skin regions
-  * Modelling humans == **cylindrical parts within the skeleton geometry**
+  * Model human body == **cylindrical parts within skeleton geometry**
-  * Imaging model to identify region outlines
+  * Identify region outlines

 [Insert image of 2D/3D constraints]

 **Classify Regions into Human Limbs**

-  * **Geometric grouping algorithms** - matching a view to a collection of images of an object
+  * **Geometric grouping algorithms** - matching view to collection of images of an object
-  * Make a hypothesis object is present, and an estimate of appearance
-  * **Future vector from compressed image**
+  * Make hypothesis object present, and an estimate of appearance via **future vector from compressed image**
   * Minimum distance classifer to match feature vectors